-The largest number of lodgments is processed by magistrates' courts in their criminal jurisdictions.
+Most lodgments are processed by a Magistrate's Court in their criminal jurisdictions.

-- Almost 1.9 million cases were initiated in magistrates' courts in 1998-99.
-These cases accounted for 98.2% of all lodgments in the criminal courts.
+- Cases initiated in Magistrates' Courts accounted for 98.1% of all lodgments in the criminal courts.

-- The majority of criminal hearings (95%) took place in magistrates' courts.
+- The majority of criminal hearings (96%) took place in Magistrate's Court.